Contraz/demosys-py/docs/source/geometry.rst

 - Plane: A plane with a dimension and resolution
 - Points: Random points in 3D

 ..
-Nore:: We definitely need more here.
+Note:: We definitely need more here.
 Please make pull requests or make an issue on github.

 Creating Custom Geometry
 ^^^^^^^^^^^^^^^^^^^^^^^^

 To efficiently generate geometry in Python we must avoid as much memory allocation as possible.
 As mentioned in other sections we use PyOpenGL's VBO class that takes numpy arrays.
-We also use pyrr for vector and matrix math and representation.
+We also use pyrr for vector/matrix math/representation.

 ..
 Note:: This is a "best practices" guide to efficiently generate geometry with python code that will scale well even for large amounts of data.